Be the Best Version of You With Authentic Leadership

 - Email and customer contact forms.

 - Employee surveys.

-Once there is a benchmark of the perception of the company, there is a bit of a roadmap of where the gaps may exist in your leadership team.
+Once there is a benchmark of the perception of the company, there is a bit of a roadmap of where the gaps may exist in your l team.
 This roadmap should be utilized to create a plan to be implemented over time.
 If there are glaring concerns, try to take a slow but steady space where historical concerns are addressed.

 Eventually, as employees see that are you as the leader, walking the walk of being available to listen at a deeper level of what is in their best interest, with time you will gain the return on the relationship paradigm where employees will be the most connected, productive, creative version of themselves.